 Recipe Tips and Substitutions

-This recipe is 100% homemade, but if you don’t have time to make the dressing or nuts, you can definitely do store bought.
+This recipe is 100% homemade, but if you don’t have time to make the dressing or nuts, you can definitely do store-bought.
 However, they’re easier to make than you think!

 To avoid making the lettuce soggy, just add a little dressing at a time until the lettuce is just barely saturated.
+Or you can serve it on the side in a bottle and allow your guests to add how much dressing they want.

 If you’re making this salad ahead, you won’t want to add the dressing until right before serving.